jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 This is a docmentation for programmer showing the code structure as well as agorthyhms used in the Messenger application.

 This app is created with respect to MVC framework, therefore the documentation will follow the same pattern of:
-- Model
+- Model: Database Communication management
-- View
+- View: Viewing the data
-- Controller
+- Controller: Controlling the user interaction with the app

 # Model